 Obtaining a wide range of information from physicians, caregivers, and nurses about patient conditions, treatment plans, and suggested activities.

 Measuring and recording food and liquid intake and urinary and fecal output and reporting changes to medical or nursing staff.

 Recording vital signs, including blood pressure, pulse, temperature, and respiration rate as requested by staff.

-Examining patients to detect issues requiring medical care, including open wounds, bruises or blood in urine.
+Examining patients to detect issues requiring medical care, including open wounds, bruises, or blood in the urine.